 All eyes, as usual, were on IT.

-Fortunately, Microsoft stepped up their game and released one feature after another to support the hybrid workplace.
-Microsoft Teams became the number one productivity service in Microsoft 365.
+Fortunately, Microsoft stepped up its game and released one feature after another to support hybrid working.
+Teams became the number one productivity service in Microsoft 365.
 We became masters of our online meetings and collaborated with colleagues and guests.

 Table of contents